12.2 Common Disorders and Disabilities in Children and Adolescents

 - Social skills training to increase flexibility and improve frustration tolerance with peers

-Medications may be prescribed to control distressing symptoms of ODD, as well as symptoms related to coexisting conditions such as ADHD, anxiety, and mood disorders.[43]
+Medications are not recommended as first-line treatment but may be used to address comorbid conditions, which can, in turn, alleviate ODD symptoms.
+They may be prescribed to control distressing symptoms of ODD, as well as symptoms related to coexisting conditions such as ADHD, anxiety, and mood disorders.[51]

 Parent Education